 ABOVE MARKET RATE

 We pay our artisan partners an above market rate.
 In fact, our pricing is based on the rate determined by artisan partners.
-When you buy directly from us (online store or a market), the price you pay is split equally across making, shipping and generating a profit.
+When you buy a product directly from us (online store or a market), the price you pay is split equally across making, shipping and generating a profit.

 We expose you to crafts found uniquely in specific regions of the world owing to the local raw materials and traditional techniques.
 Geographical indications are the crown jewel of these regions' continuing heritage crafts.